tinuzz/wp-plugin-trackserver/readme.txt

 == Upgrade Notice ==

-= 1.9 =
-This release resets the OsmAnd access key and changes the TrackMe authentication!
+1.9 - This release resets the OsmAnd access key and changes the TrackMe authentication!
 Please read the changelog and the FAQ, and review your new Trackserver profile for user-specific settings.

-= 1.0 =
-This will be the first stable release.